 A friend of mine works for a film company, and part of her job is to keep an eye out for books that she thinks would make good movies.
 Sometimes she asks me if I have any children’s books to recommend, and — once I get over my jealousy at how cool her job is — I always think about one of my favorite books from childhood: The Westing Game by Ellen Raskin.

-It seems that the book already has been made into a movie (released in 1997 under the title Get a Clue), but I've never seen it and don't remember hearing about it.
-So I think it's about time that another film adaptation was made — and with all the attention that the story deserves.
+This book already has been made into a movie (released in 1997 under the title Get a Clue), but I’ve never seen it and don’t remember hearing about it.
+So I think it’s about time that another film adaptation was made — and with all the attention that the story deserves.